inverno-io/inverno-mods/inverno-http-server/README.md

 The server is fully reactive, based on the reactor pattern and non-blocking sockets which means it requires a limited number of threads to supports thousands of connections with high end performances.
 This design offers multiple advantages starting with maximizing the usage of resources.
 It is also easy to scale the server up and down by specifying the number of threads we want to allocate to the server, which ideally corresponds to the number of CPU cores.
 All this makes it a perfect choice for microservices applications running in containers in the cloud.

 > This module lays the foundational service and API for building HTTP servers with more complex and advanced features, that is why you might sometimes find it a little bit low level but that is the price of performance.
-If you require higher level functionalities like request routing, content negotiation and automatic payload conversion please consider the [web module](#web).
+If you require higher level functionalities like request routing, content negotiation and automatic payload conversion please consider the [web server module](#web-server).

 This module requires basic services like a [net service](#net-service) and a [resource service](#resource-service) which are usually provided by the *boot* module, so in order to use the Inverno *http-server* module, we should declare the following dependencies in the module descriptor: